doxxedd/dinari.ca/content/posts/vikectf/gunnar-the-gatekeeper.md

 ![name](/vikectf-gunnar-the-gatekeeper/2023-03-20_01-15.png#center)

-Well then we're already rickrolled.
+Well then we've already been rickrolled.
 (These guys are really good at their ASCII art)

 But.. this looks like an awful lot like the [previous rev](https://dinari.ca/posts/vikectf/floating-viking-head/) challenge from vikeCTF where I used angr to get the flag.
 Let's see what Ghidra says.

 ![name](/vikectf-gunnar-the-gatekeeper/2023-03-20_01-33.png#center)

-Okay let me just `ctrl+c` `ctrl+v` my [solve.py](/vikectf-floating-viking-head/solve.py) from the prev challenge, get the success-fail addresses just like last time, change the file name annnnndd.. oh it doesn't work.
+Okay let me just `ctrl+c` `ctrl+v` my [solve.py](/vikectf-floating-viking-head/solve.py) from the prev challenge, slap the success-fail addresses in there just like last time, change the file name annnnndd.. oh it doesn't work.
 It was worth the 2 mins of work anyways.

 Let's try another 2 min method (this usually never works).
-I can see a `printflag()` function that seems to have no parameters.. no server connection..
+I can see a `printflag()` function that seems to have no parameters.. no server connection.. all client-sided..

-Okay well looking at the function, its all obfuscated, various calls to stacks and other functions.
+Looking inside the function, its all obfuscated, various calls to stacks and other functions.

 But what if I just patch the program where on line 30, instead of `if iVar1 == 0` I make it `if iVar1 != 0 `?
 So change the `JNZ` instruction to `JZ` or in other words, make it so our invalid passphrase reaches the `printflag()` function.